obiba/mica-doc/web-user-guide/data-access-request.rst

 and *submit* it once it is completed.
 The *validate* button can be used to check that the form contains the required information.
 Before submitting he request, the form can be edited and saved (for future edits) as needed.
-After the request is submitted, the form is frozen and can no longer be edited unless the request is reopened.
+After the request is submitted, the form is locked and can no longer be edited unless the request is reopened.

 After the request is submitted, a data access officer will *review* it in order